wtnwin111/interview/README.md

     32) Given a int array, write a code to find a pair integer which sum is a specific number K
     33) Given two int array, one is the push sequence, write function to check if the second one is a pop sequence.
     34) Given two int array, find a switch of the items in the two array to make the SUM of two array closest.
-    35) Given two int array, find switches of the items in the two array to make the SUM of two array closest.
+    35) Given two int array, find switches of the items in the two array to make the SUM of two array closest. could use C4_12 or C4_54 to divide the array.
     36) Given matrix, find the sub 2 \* 2 array with max sum.
     37) Given a array of N number which arrange is 1-M, write code to find the shortest sub array contains all 1-M numbers.
         Also consider if the array is cycle (connected head and tail).